ScathTheFloof/i3-dotfiles/README.md

 ## Where do I put the picom.conf file
-The location that I put it is /etc/xdg/ but you can put it in .config/picom/ (create the directory of course) and change the command in the i3 config file that is in .config/i3/ so that the path after the -c flag matches the path to where you put the picom.conf file.
+The location that I put it is /etc/xdg/ but you can put it in .config/picom/ (create the directory of course) and change the command in the i3 config file that is in .config/i3/ so that the path after the --config flag matches the path to where you put the picom.conf file.

 ## me saying random things